joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/26/us/nurse-murder-insulin-north-carolina.html?searchResultPosition=9

 **Elon Musk Visits Twitter as $44 Billion Deal Nears Completion**\
-`The world’s richest man arrived at Twitter’s San Francisco offices on Wednesday as he faces a Friday deadline to complete the acquisition of the social media service.`\
+`The world’s richest man arrived at Twitter’s San Francisco offices on Wednesday ahead of a Friday deadline to complete the acquisition of the social media service.`\
 https://nytimes.com/2022/10/26/business/elon-musk-visits-twitter.html?searchResultPosition=10